-OR THE SON OF MAN, THAT YOU ARE CONCERNED ABOUT (episkeptomai) - This is not the same Greek phrase (ho huios tou anthrôpou = "the Son of the man" - here it reads "he huios anthrôpon" - see note by ATR below) Jesus used so often to refer to

-Himself, but literally here "the son of a man".
+OR THE SON OF MAN, THAT YOU ARE CONCERNED ABOUT (episkeptomai) - This is not the same Greek phrase (ho huios tou anthrôpou = "the Son of the man" - here it reads "he huios anthropon" - see note below) Jesus used so often to refer to Himself, but literally here "the son of a man" (translating the Hebrew which literally reads "son of adam").
 "Son of man" is often used in the OT to mean mankind.
 For example, Ezekiel is called "the son of man" more than 90 times, this phrase simply indicating that he was a human being, a part of mankind.
-In short, the phrase "Son of man" was simply a Semitic way of saying "human being".
+In short, the phrase Son of man was simply a Semitic way of saying "human being".
+I do not think this is a reference to Jesus and have listed 7 reasons for this belief.
 Concerned about (episkeptomai), like remember is in the present tense middle voice indicating God is continually looking out for man with concern and with regard to our state so as to render us assistance! (cf Acts 15:14+).